Erudus/erudus-icons/README.md

 ## Example 2

-Requires the sass version.
 Produce a list of icons with colour coded levels:

 ```
 <ul class="eicon-list">